btx0424/OmniDrones/README.md

 *OmniDrones* is an open-source platform designed for reinforcement learning research on multi-rotor drone systems.
 Built on [Nvidia Isaac Sim](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/overview.html), *OmniDrones* features highly efficient and flexible simulation that can be adopted for various research purposes.
 We also provide a suite of benchmark tasks and algorithm baselines to provide preliminary results for subsequent works.

 For usage and more details, please refer to the [documentation](https://omnidrones.readthedocs.io/en/latest/).
-Unfortunately, it does not support Windows.

 Welcome to join our [Discord](https://discord.gg/J4QvXR6tQj) for discussions and questions!

 ## Notice

 The initial release of **OmniDrones** is developed based on Isaac Sim 2022.2.0.
 It can be found at the [release](https://github.com/btx0424/OmniDrones/tree/release) branch.
-The current version is developed based on Isaac Sim 4.1.0.
+The current version is developed based on Isaac Sim 5.1.0.

 ## Announcement 2023-09-25